XcalableMP/manual/en/nodes.rst

     !$xmp nodes p(4)

-The nodes construct declares 1-dimensional node set p which has 4 nodes.
+The nodes directive declares 1-dimensional node set p which has 4 nodes.
 In XMP/C, the node set consists of p[0], p[1], p[2], and p[3].
 In XMP/Fortran, the node set consists of p(1), p(2), p(3), and p(4).